Typosquatting protection: risks connected to typing errors in Internet addresses

 Be careful, however, because typosquatting specialists often play with our eyes.
 It may happen that the url we read is much more similar to the one we expect (intesasanpOlo.com instead of intesasanpaolo.com) and the game is easily played.
 Furthermore, it may happen that, once you click in good faith on the url, you will end up on a perfectly equal page to the one of the real website.
 Very often, these fake websites are uncovered because their language is not so correct, but a careful eye might be needed to identify this.

-The best piece of advice, in the end, is to use a navigation protection service like the DNS filterr by FlashStart on all the used devices.
+The best piece of advice, in the end, is to use a navigation protection service like the DNS filter by FlashStart on all the used devices.
 Thanks to the very wide net of databases of dangerous websites (blacklists), which is accesses in real time by FlashStart, the user will always be granted that he will not end up in a malicious website and, moreover, FlashStart will protect the navigation of the youngest and most vulnerable users.

 Indeed, DNS filters like the one by FlashStart prevent navigation towards websites deemed dangerous for all reasons (pornography, pedophilia, malware, fraud, phiching, etc.): better give them some thought, with a unique solution you can solve several problems, included typosquatting protection.

 >> FlashStart is leader in competitiveness ?
-Request prices
+Request a quotation or try it now

 You can activate the FlashStart® Cloud protection on any sort of Router and Firewall to secure desktop and mobile devices and IoT devices on local networks.